-The following table sets out information about each director, officer and promoter of the Corporation and each person who, directly or indirectly, beneficially owns or controls 10% or more of any class of the voting securities of the Corporation (a "principal holder").
+The following table sets out information about each director, officer and promoter of the Corporation and each person who, directly or indirectly, beneficially owns or controls 10% or more of any class of the voting securities of the Corporation (a "principal holder').
 If a principal holder is not an individual, then the following table includes the name of any persons that, directly or indirectly, beneficially owns or controls more than 50% of the voting rights of such principal holder.

-Name and municipality of principal residence Positions held and the date of obtaining that position Compensation paid by the Corporation in the most recently completed financial year and the compensation anticipated to be paid in the current financial year Number, type and percentage of Common Shar after completion of offerin GwanJe Woo Gwang-Ju, Korea President & CEO April 25, 2014 \$23,128 paid \$28,500 anticipated 8,902,000 Common Shares 1,200,000 Option Shares NIL Warrant Shares 17.6% Michael Malana Richmond, Canada CFO August 1, 2015 \$NIL paid \$20,000 anticipated NIL Common Shares 250,000 Option Shares NIL Warrant Shares 0% David Schwartz Vancouver, Canada Secretary December 4, 2015 \$NIL paid \$30,849 (3) anticipated NIL Common Shares 100,000 Option Shares NIL Warrant Shares 0% Jong Hyub Choi Seoul, Korea Director August 8, 2014 \$NIL paid \$12,000 anticipated NIL Common Shares 500,000 Option Shares NIL Warrant Shares 0% Soo Rae Park Seoul, Korea Director September 24, 2015 \$NIL paid \$12,000 anticipated NIL Common Shares 200,000 Option Shares NIL Warrant Shares 0% Yong Chul Kim Seoul, Korea Director December 11, 2015 \$NIL paid \$12,000 anticipated NIL Common Shares 200,000 Option Shares NIL Warrant Shares 0% Alastair Brown Freeman's Bay, New Zealand Principal Holder June 10, 2014 \$NIL paid \$NIL anticipated 8,000,000 Common Shares NIL Option Shares NIL Warrant Shares 14.0% Walter Zmug (2) St. Stefan, Austria Principal Holder September 25, 2015 \$NIL paid \$NIL anticipated 6,250,334 Common Shares NIL Option Shares 2,675,169 Warrant Shares 10.9%
+Name and municipality of principal residence Positions held and the date of obtaining that position Compensation paid by the Corporation in the most recently completed financial year and the compensation anticipated to be paid in the current financial year Number, type and percentage of Common Shar after completion of offerir (#) GwanJe Woo Gwang-Ju, Korea President & CEO April 25, 2014 \$28,500 paid \$30,000 anticipated 8,902,000 Common Shares 15.2% Michael Malana Richmond, Canada CFO August 1, 2015 \$20,000 paid \$48,000 anticipated NIL Common Shares 0% David Schwartz Vancouver, Canada Secretary December 4, 2015 \$29,136 paid \$72,000 (3) anticipated NIL Common Shares 0% Jong Hyub Choi Seoul, Korea Director August 8, 2014 \$NIL paid \$12,000 anticipated NIL Common Shares 0% Soo Rae Park Seoul, Korea Director September 24, 2015 \$NIL paid \$12,000 anticipated NIL Common Shares 0% Yong Chul Kim Seoul, Korea Director December 11, 2015 \$NIL paid \$12,000 anticipated NIL Common Shares 0% Alastair Brown Freeman's Bay, New Zealand Principal Holder June 10, 2014 \$NIL paid \$NIL anticipated 8,000,000 Common Shares 13.7% Walter Zmug (2) St. Stefan, Austria Principal Holder September 25, 2015 \$NIL paid \$NIL anticipated 6,250,334 Common Shares 10.7%

-(1) Based on 57,295,234 Common Shares assumed to be issued and outstanding on completion of this Offering and including any further Common Shares issuable to an individual on the exercise of options, warrants or other securities convertible into Common Shares.
+(1) Assuming 58,554,478 Common Shares to be issued and outstanding on completion of this Offering, but not including any Common Shares issuable upon the exercise of any convertible securities.